-As a Registered Dietician, Lily has modern and scientific approach to treating gestational diabetes naturally.
+As a Registered Dietician, Lily has a modern and scientific approach to treating gestational diabetes naturally.
 Her approach offers women the option of regulating their blood sugar levels by focusing on a real food diet.
-It also forces anyone who reads this book to examine the foods you eat everyday and really consider how your eating habits impact your health.
+It also forces anyone who reads this book to examine the foods you eat every day and really consider how your eating habits impact your health.

 As Lily puts it:

 Focusing first on awareness of which foods contain carbohydrates and how to fit that into a palatable, well-balanced meal plan that normalizes your blood sugar is priority number one.
 Then ensuring that these foods are nutrient-dense is priority number two.

 One of my favorite aspects of Lily’s book is the focus on nutrition during pregnancy.
 Often the advice women receive when they are planning for pregnancy or become pregnant is simply to stop drinking and smoking, and to take their prenatal vitamins.
 I have talked about the importance of preconception and pregnancy nutrition before, and the many benefits of getting these nutrients from real food when possible.
 Lily provides a strait forward and practical guide to achieving optimal nutrition during pregnancy.